1jour1vin

 Yves Beck

-“Lively, well-balanced, and remarkably fresh—I’d happily rank it among the very best of the vintage! ~ Jeb Dunnuck”
+“Lively, well-balanced, and remarkably fresh—I’d gladly rank it among the cream of the crop of this vintage! ~ Jeb Dunnuck”

 Delivery: First half of 2028

-Buy your Cos d'Estournel wines at the best price through a private sale!
+Buy your Cos d'Estournel wines at the best price in a private sale!

 Rated site